 It’s 100% natural and free from artificial colors and perfumes.
 It also won’t affect other topical treatments, such as flea and tick preventatives.
 The shampoo is an Amazon’s Choice product and reviews highly recommend it.

 This organic dog shampoo by 4Legger comes in a 16 fl oz biodegradable bottle.
-It contains organic aloe vera and oatmeal, some of the best-known natural itch relievers for dogs.
+It contains organic aloe vera and oatmeal, some of dogs’ best-known natural itch relievers.
 It also contains lavender essential oil and rosemary extract which leaves dogs smelling lovely and saponified organic oils from coconut, olives, and jojoba, which leaves fur feeling soft and looking shiny.

 The shampoo is super gentle for dogs with allergies and damaged or sensitive skin and doesn’t contain any artificial or synthetic ingredients.
-It is also recommended by holistic veterinarians, USDA certified and comes with a money-back guarantee.
+Holistic veterinarians also recommend it, USDA certified, and comes with a money-back guarantee.
 Reviews are overwhelmingly positive.

 This spray by Veterinary Formula Clinical Care comes in 8 oz bottles and contains vet-grade medicated analgesic and anti-inflammatory relief for hot spots and inflammation.
 Lidocaine and hydrocortisone reduce itching, redness, and swelling while allantoin stimulates wound healing.

 It is recommended by vets and free from parabens, dyes, and soaps.
 The spray can also be used alongside topical parasitic treatments and is suitable for both dogs and cats.
 It’s an Amazon’s Choice product and reviews cannot recommend it highly enough.